 Mickey Shannon is a photographer, videographer, photo educator and marketing guru based on the prairies of Kansas.
 His passion for landscape photography developed out of a love for nature and travel during many trips to the Colorado Rockies at a younger age.

 From a fiery red sunset over the Flint Hills of Kansas to deep turquoise waters in the lakes of Switzerland, color is an important aspect of his images.
 In the majority of his photographs, he attempts to see how nature’s vibrance fits into the color wheel to create aesthetically pleasing images.
 He thrives for images that have a sense of the majestic and bold.
 Whether that be the vivid colors of nature’s sunrise over the ocean, the busy life of a cityscape or the Milky Way rising above the mountains.
 Some of the best light available to a photographer can be found after dark.
 The sense of awe at the Milky Way or a beautiful star-trail scene are primary focus points in his time-lapse and night-time work.

 Mickey’s photography has been collected by print customers throughout the world.
 His work has also been published worldwide a number of magazines, guides and other publications including KLM’s Holland Herald, KANSAS!
 Magazine, Visit Wichita Official Visitor’s Guide, Kansas Visitor’s Guide and more.
 His images have also been licensed by a wide variety of clients.
 In addition, his images have won a number of awards in recent times.
-He was a finalist in the Smithsonian Channel’s Arial America photo contest in 2011 and more recently, he won the KLM airline’s monthly contest in June 2016 for the theme “Night”.
+He was a finalist in the Smithsonian Channel’s Aerial America photo contest in 2011 and more recently, he won the KLM airline’s monthly contest in June 2016 for the theme “Night”.
 His image “Prairie Trail Milky Way” appeared in airline KLM’s in-flight magazine Holland Herald Magazine as a result.
-He was also shortlisted in the USA Landscape Photographer of the Year award in the autumn of 2016.
+He was also shortlisted in the prestigious USA Landscape Photographer of the Year award in the autumn of 2016.